desertwitch/NUT-unRAID/source/nut/usr/local/emhttp/plugins/nut/README.md

 **Network UPS Tools (NUT) for UNRAID**

-A refactored version of the original NUT plugin with a focus on frequent updates.
+A refactored, modernized version of the original NUT plugin with a focus on frequent updates.